shagar619/Redux/README.md

 👉 Redux solves this by providing a single source of truth (the store) accessible by any component.

+**🧩 Redux Core Principles**

+1. Single Source of Truth
+   - The entire app’s state is stored in one central store.
+2. State is Read-only
+   - You can’t directly modify the state; instead, you dispatch actions.
+3. Changes via Pure Functions
+   - State changes are handled by reducers, which are pure functions returning new state objects.

 #### ⚙️ Installation core Redux

 ```bash